-Remember when everyone said that Google Glass had failed horribly and died?
+Remember when everyone said that augmented-reality glasses had failed horribly and died?

-It was simply reborn into a sector where privacy concerns and geek-averse fashion trauma does not matter so much.
+They were simply reborn into a sector where privacy concerns and geek-averse fashion traumas do not matter so much.

 Smart glasses have now taken on a new life in digital factories, supporting an initiative known as “Industry 4.0”.

 Sometimes called the fourth industrial revolution, Industry 4.0 was coined in 2011 by the German government and aims to improve productivity in digital manufacturing, by consolidating the Internet-of-Things (IoT), Artificial Intelligence (AI) and Big Data directly onto the factory floor.